Join

 ]

-Here is what the output of notification_join will look like.
-The output is a map, where the keys are the names of task references being joined.
-The corresponding values are the outputs of those tasks.
+This is the output of notification_join.
+The output is a map, where the keys are the reference names of tasks being joined and the corresponding values are the outputs of those tasks.

 {